mapbox/rio-mbtiles/README.rst

                                       (mp).

       -#, --progress-bar              Display progress bar.
-      --cutline PATH                  Path to a GeoJSON FeatureCollection to be used as a cutline.
+      --covers TEXT                   Restrict mbtiles output to cover a quadkey --cutline PATH                  Path to a GeoJSON FeatureCollection to be used as a cutline.
 Only source pixels within the cutline features will be exported.